nimble-platform/catalog-search-service-deprecated-/README.md

 # Microservice Example using Java 8

 Example implementation for a microservice written in Java and the Spring Boot framework.

+## Configuration

+Base configuration can be found at src/main/resources/application.properties and bootstrap.yml.
+[Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/) is used for central configuration management.
+A central configuration is hosted on [https://github.com/nimble-platform/cloud-config](https://github.com/nimble-platform/cloud-config) and injected during startup.

+## Swagger

-The Example API was designed using the [swagger.io editor](http://editor.swagger.io) (file: api.yml) and the code generator for the Spring framework.
+The Example API was designed using the [swagger.io editor](http://editor.swagger.io) (file: src/main/resources/api.yml) and the code generator for the Spring framework.
+The Maven plugin (swagger-codegen-maven-plugin) was used to generate defined interfaces automatically in each Maven build.

 ## How-to